jayashree8/Machine_learning_EDA/README.md

     result = selling_price - cost_price - (depth_of_tree-1)*sales_commision

-    Based on the above model, the net sales commission increases with the depth of tree for a chain increases.
+#### Based on the above model, the net sales commission increases with the depth of tree for a chain increases.
 If the profit amount is           negative, it will not make economic sense for the company to invest in that chain.

-    And pilot will try to spin off another chain below him to keep the chain profitable
+And pilot will try to spin off another chain below him to keep the chain profitable.

 See notebook [here](https://github.com/jayashree8/Machine_learning_EDA/blob/master/Pyramid%20scheme%20EDA/Pyramid%20Scheme.ipynb)